What is satellite communication?

 These are satellites that fly in formation.
 They work together to achieve similar targets.
 If one of the satellite malfunctions, the remaining system will act as back up.
 This could reduce the cost of usage of satellite data.
 The satellites will need to be self-aware and autonomous.
 Cue artificial intelligence.
 Also, this reminds me of the scene from Guardians of Galaxy, where the Novacorp’s StarBlasters join to form a defense layer.
 Although it might not be that dramatic in real life.

 - Solar Power Satellites – The Japanese Space Agency (JAXA) has a program called the Space Solar Power System (SSPS).
 They aim to launch a geostationary satellite by 2030 that could supply half a million homes on Earth with a gigawatt of power using microwaves/lasers.

 “This sounds cool!
 I want to build satellites.
 Where do I start?”

 Making satellites is a multidisciplinary science.
 You can make satellites if you have a degree in mechanical engineering, electronics, computer science or communication.
-With the advent of personal satellites, you can build a satellite with your academic institution or you can join satellite design programs of smaller countries.
+With the advent of personal satellites, you can build a satellite with your academic institution, or you can join satellite design programs of smaller countries.
 But to get a job at esteemed space agencies or private companies you are going to need more than a Bachelors’s degree.
 Some of these organizations even demand PhDs and a lot of experience.
-Also, to get into the technical sector at these agencies you are most likely to succeed with an engineering degree.
+Also, to get into the technology sector at these agencies, you are most likely to succeed with an engineering degree.
 And this thread on Reddit has some insightful tips.